nllz/IRTF-HRPC/draft-methodology.md

         - ins: A. Doria
         - ins: D. K. Gillmor

+   ID:
+     title:
+     date: 2015
+     author:
+        - ins: A. Doria
+	- ins: J. Varon
+	- ins: N. ten Oever
+     target: tools.ietf.org/html/draft-doria-hrpc-proposal

 --- abstract

-This document presents the methodology used to map between concepts common in human rights discussions and engineering discussions.
-It is intended to facilitate work by the proposed Human Rights Protocol Considerations research group, as well as other authors within the IETF.
+This document presents the first steps undertaken for developing a methodology to map how some engineering concepts on the protocol level can be related to promotion and protection of Human Rights, particularly the right to freedom of expression and association.
+It feeds upon and is intended to facilitate the work done by the proposed Human Rights Protocol Considerations research group, as well as other authors within the IETF.

-Decisive and human rights enabling characteristics of the Internet might be degraded if they're not properly defined, described and protected.
-Not protecting these characteristics could result in (partial) loss of functionality and connectivity.

 As stated in {{RFC1958}}, the Internet aims to be the global network of networks that provides unfettered connectivity to all users at all times and for any content.
-Open, secure and reliable connectivity is essential for rights such as freedom of expression and freedom of association.
-Since the Internet's objective of connectivity makes it an enabler of human rights, its architectural design converges with the human rights framework.
+Our research hypothesis is that Internet's objective of connectivity makes it an enabler of human rights and that its architectural design tend to converge in protecting and promoting the human rights framework.

-Concerns for freedom of expression and association were a strong part of the world-view of the community involved in developing the first Internet protocols.
-The Internet was designed with freedom and openness of communications as core values.
-But as the scale and the industrialization of the Internet has grown greatly, the influence of such world-views started to compete with other values.
+But, while the Internet was designed with freedom and openness of communications as core values, as the scale and the commercialization of the Internet has grown greatly, the influence of such world-views started to compete with other values.
+Therefore, decisive and human rights enabling characteristics of the Internet might be degraded if they're not properly defined, described and protected as such.
+And, on the other way around, not protecting these characteristics could also result in (partial) loss of functionality and connectivity, thus, in the internet architecture design itself.

-While work has been done on privacy issues that should be considered when creating an Internet protocol, this ID is willing to frame a methodology to enable expose the relations between human rights and protocols and to provide guidelines to inform future protocol development and decision making where protocols impact the effective exercise of the rights to freedom of expression or association.
+Based on similar assumptions, remarkable work {{RFC1984}} {{RFC6973}} {{RFC7258}} has already been done in the IETF on privacy issues that should be considered when creating an Internet protocol.
+But, beyond privacy considerations, concerns for freedom of expression and association were also a strong part of the world-view of the community involved in developing the first Internet protocols.
+Indeed, promoting open, secure and reliable connectivity is essential for this rights.
+But how are this concepts addressed in the protocol level?
+Are there others?
+This ID is willing to explain research work done so far and explore possible methodological approaches to move further on exploring and exposing these relations between standards and protocols and the promotion and protection of the rights to freedom of expression and association.

- Discussion on this draft at: hrpc@irtf.org
+Discussion on this draft at: hrpc@irtf.org // https://www.irtf.org/mailman/admindb/hrpc

 --- middle